 - You shall see the System Backup component on the backup screen.

-- Choose the destination drive in which the backup to be created.
+- Choose the destination drive in which the backup is to be created.

-- Click the Start Backup button shown in the orange colour.
+- Click the Start Backup button shown in orange color.

 - You shall see the setting to be chosen while the backup is in progress.

 - Choose the restart PC option on completion of the backup.

 - Press OK.